SocietyForArtisticResearch/rc-pandoc-help/tools.md

 ---

-## Audio tool
+## audio tool

 As with the other tools, use the audio tool by dragging and dropping the icon from the tool palette to the weave.
-A pop-up dialogue starts automatically and gives you the choice between "selecting" or "adding" an item.
+A pop-up dialog starts automatically and gives you the choice between "selecting" or "adding" an item.

 You can upload to RC pictures and graphics in the following formats: ogg, wav, mov, au, mp4 audio container formats; mp2, mp3, aac, pcm a-law, flac audio codec formats.